weeve-modules/gmail/README.md

 ## Description

-Send data or files (as attachments) to your GMail.
+Send data or files (as attachments) via email from your GMail account.
 The module accepts standard JSON object (headers: `application/json` or `application/*+json`) or files (we use `bottle` framework so after receiving it has type: `bottle.FileUpload`) as input.
 You can compose an email main body (content message) using double curly brackets to access labels from your data (i.e. to access data assigned to temperature label use {{temperature}}) or you can hard-type your message.
 The module can send emails with or without attachments.

 ## Environment Variables